davtir78/PIPlanning/README.md

 This is the first screen users see if no data is found in local storage.
 It provides two options to get started:

 *   **Quick Setup**: Allows users to generate initial PI data (sprints, epics) by defining a PI start date, sprint length, and team capacity.
-*   **Import Data**: Enables users to import existing application data from a JSON file.
+*   **Import Data**: Enables users to import existing application data from a XLSX file.

 ### 2. Header & Navigation